 Early Monopoly Tokens

-The first Monopoly tokens were made from a zinc alloy known as Zamak.
-These were replaced later in the 1930s by tokens made from a mix of lead and tin, which didn’t oxidize and turn black in the same way as the Zamak tokens sometimes did.
+Old Monopoly pieces were made from a zinc alloy known as Zamak.
+These were replaced later in the 1930s by the traditional tokens made from a mix of lead and tin, which didn’t oxidize and turn black in the same way as the Zamak tokens sometimes did.

 The first playing pieces were made by Dowst Manufacturing Company.
 When Parker Brothers began to license the game around the world they included the same pieces with the game.